 These programs help addicts taper down their Valium doses without putting their professional and personal lives on hold.
 They usually make weekly visits to the clinic to renew their Valium prescriptions, which are gradually adjusted by an addiction specialist until the addict can safely stop taking the pills.

 Detox alone doesn’t address underlying behavioral and psychological issues that led to, or were caused by, a Valium addiction.

 Counseling and therapy is an important part of outpatient rehab.
-Seeing a counselor helps former addicts learn how to manage cravings and maintain abstinence from Valium.
+Seeing a counselor helps individuals in early recovery learn how to manage cravings and maintain abstinence from Valium.

 Once a former Valium user is fully detoxed, ongoing treatment can help them avoid relapse.
 Ongoing treatment may involve continuing therapy or attending 12-step meetings.
 These are also good options for people readjusting to life after rehab.

 Some tips to help former Valium users avoid relapse include:

 Find a new hobby